 6 tips for holding onto your best people

-In the current employment market, top employees may be harder to attract.
-But are you doing everything you can to retain the ones you have?
+Attracting top talent is never a guarantee when hiring.
+Are you doing everything you can to retain the ones you have?

 This is a question more businesses are asking.
 Candidates are spoiled for choice and competition for talent is getting tougher, especially for small business owners who may lack the deep pockets of the bigger end of town.

-But there are ways to increase retention in 2025.
+But there are ways to increase retention.
 We’ve asked two small business owners with a strong retention track record to share their tips.
 Here are six ideas to get you started.

 1. Get serious about flexibility